morleym/furtive-handbook/docs/format-double-elim.md

 Double Elimination, Double-Elimination, Double-Elim, DE.
 The *chocolate chip* ice cream of brackets.
-It's still fairly simple, and still pairs well with other ~~desserts~~ formats, but it has an added layer of complexity.
+It's still fairly simple and pairs well with other formats, but it has an added layer of complexity.

 ## How it Works